-Image 8-31: Symmetric Bow correction.
+Image 8-40 Symmetric bow correction

-- 6. Use the arrow keys to adjust the angle and linearity (length) of the vectors. - Tip: The angle is adjusted by using the up and down arrow keys.
+- 6. Use the arrow keys to adjust the angle and linearity (length) of the vectors.
+Press enter to confirm and switch between angle and length. - Tip: The angle is adjusted by using the up and down arrow keys.
 The linearity is adjusted by using the left and right arrow keys.